LPG - Theme Forces

 - Take a look at the non-character warjacks/warbeasts in your Faction.

-- Also every Faction has at least one theme that rewards you for playing a lot of warjacks/warbeasts, so you can always use them in that theme.
+- However every faction has at least one theme that rewards you for fielding a buttload of warjacks/warbeasts, so your extras are "not wasted" if you use that theme.

-- Or you can look into the non-warcaster/warlock models that can take charge of warjacks/warbeasts, such as 'Jack Marshals, "Junior" Warcasters, and/or Lesser Warlocks.
+- Look into support models that can take control of the warjacks/warbeasts.
+'Jack Marshals, "Junior Warcasters", and Lesser Warlocks.

 Theme Forces didn't exist at all in Mk1 (2003 to 2010), and functioned differently in Mk2 (2010 to 2016).
 In Mk3, however, Theme Forces were redesigned from the ground up to be an integral part of how players play the game.
 The reason PP did this is really quite simple - the game was getting too big.
 After 13 years of constant releases all of the core factions were well fleshed-out, and it was becoming difficult to add new and interesting models to the line-up without it stepping on the toes of something already available in-faction, and/or blurring the lines that define one faction from another.
 Also it was harder to identify a potentially broken combination of rules.